Soil vs. Dirt: Understanding the Difference and How to Make Your Own Soil

 Many people use the terms soil and dirt interchangeably, but in gardening and agriculture, they are very different things.

-Let’s break it down and then explore how to create your own nutrient-rich soil using trusted methods like Mel’s Mix, potting mix, and other popular soil-building techniques.
+Let’s break it down and then explore how to create your own nutrient-rich soil using my trusted method, and other popular soil-building techniques.

 From compost to fertilizer to coconut coir, I will walk through my recommended amendments for you to make your garden’s best nutrient-rich soil.